PG&E's EV Fleet program helps fleets easily and cost-effectively install charging infrastructure so they can:

 EVs are 4X more efficient than diesel and natural gas engines and offer significant fuel cost savings1.
 Plus you can take advantage of infrastructure incentives available through the EV Fleet program.

 Electric vehicles have zero tailpipe emissions and a smaller carbon footprint than conventional vehicles, which means cleaner air for your community and fewer greenhouse gasses from your fleet.

 Electric vehicles have fewer and less complex parts, which simplifies maintenance, results in less down time, and lowers overall lifetime operation and maintenance costs.

 Your company can help lead the way to a cleaner, greener California and be a good environmental steward.

-Take advantage of PG&E incentives while getting a jump start on regulatory requirements that may be part of the State’s push to a cleaner future.
+Take advantage of PG&E incentives while getting a jump start on regulatory requirements like California’s Advanced Clean Fleets Rule.

-Transportation is the single largest source of climate-related pollution.2 To help the state reach its greenhouse gas reduction goals in 2030 and 2050, we must electrify our fleets.
+Transportation is the single largest source of climate-related pollution2.
+Fleet electrification is critical to helping the state reach its greenhouse gas reduction goals in 2030 and 2050.

 1 Union of Concerned Scientists and the Greenlining Institute, May 2017